Last updated on August 24th, 2020 -

 Reduce UPS, FedEx, and DHL Canadian brokerage fees

 There are a few different ways to reduce these fees to your Canadian customer base.
 If you send the shipment DDU, there is not a lot you can do, because the carrier or broker is the one charging the fees to your consumers.
-However, if you send the shipment DDP (and collect duties, taxes, and fees from your Canadian customer), you can be in control with what is ultimately charged and reduce the fees.
+However, if you send the shipment DDP (and collect duties, taxes, and fees from your Canadian customer at checkout), you can be in control with what is ultimately charged and reduce the fees.

 Below are a few tips on how to reduce Canadian brokerage fees when you send a shipment DDP.

 Bill the duties and taxes to your shipper account; this will completely eliminate the COD fee, because the duties and taxes are billed to your shipper account with your carrier

 2. Eliminate or reduce the disbursement fee

 With FedEx, you can put a credit card on file and then bill the duties and taxes to your shipper account to avoid the disbursement fees.